Wyandotte Nation: History

-The first Wendat Confederacy was created around 1400 CE, when the Attignawantan (Bear Nation) and Attigingueenongnahac (Cord People) combined forces.
+The Wyandotte Nation descends from multiple groups: the Tionontati (Petun), the Wendats (Hurons), the Wenro, the Attiwandaronk (Neutrals) and the Erie.
+The Wyandotte Nation has continuity to the first Wendat Confederacy.
+This confederacy was created around 1400 CE, when the Attignawantan (Bear Nation) and Attigingueenongnahac (Cord People) combined forces.
 They, in turn, were joined by the Arendaronon (People of the Rocks), Ataronchronon (People of One Lodge), and the Tahontaenrat (Deer Nation).
-Scholars once believed these peoples to be remnant bands of the St. Lawrence Iroquoians, who established villages located near present-day Montreal visited by early French explorers.
-Archaeologists have excavated large, 16th-century settlement sites north of Lake Ontario, suggesting that this may have been a site of the coalescence of the Wendat people.
-They later migrated to the area near Georgian Bay, where they were encountered by French explorers in the early 17th century.
+Archaeologists have excavated a number of large, 16th-century settlements north of Lake Ontario, including the Mantle Site, northeast of Toronto, suggesting that this may have been a location for the coalescence of the Wendat people.
+These ancestors of the Wyandottes later migrated further north to the area near Georgian Bay, where they were encountered by French explorers in the early 17th century.